shnr33/dx-alert-demo/README.md

 ```sh
 $ ./ngrok http 5000
 ```
-This will start ngrok service and provide you with a publicly available URL whcih forwards requests to your localhost web server running on port 5000.
+This will start ngrok service and provide you with a publicly available URL which forwards requests to your localhost web server running on port 5000.

 Make a note of the https url next to the heading 'Forwarding'.
 Ex- https://6c2c3989.ngrok.io